Joint Independent Audit Committee

 Composition of the JIAC

-That the JIAC comprises 5 members, including 1 Chair, who are independent of the Commissioner’s office and North Yorkshire Police.
+That the JIAC comprises not less than 5 Members, including 1 Chair, who are independent of the Commissioner’s office and North Yorkshire Police.
 The length of each appointment will be confirmed on recruitment, but will be between 2 and 4 years, with a maximum term of four years.
+A member may apply for re-appointment however re-appointment may only take place once.

-Other attendees and be confirmed by the Chair as and when required.
+Other attendees will be confirmed by the Chair as and when required.
+The Police, Fire and Crime Commissioner and Chief Constable although not Members of the JIAC, may attend any meeting.

 Quorum of the JIAC

-No decisions can be made at the meeting of the JIAC unless at least 3 Members of the JIAC are present, including the Chair.
+No decisions can be made at the meeting of the JIAC unless at least 3 Members of the JIAC are present.

 Press and Public